yoshitianyi/devops-knowledge-portfolio/README.md

-# CALMS-oriented DevOps Resource Links
+# DevOps Knowledge Portfolio

-An opinionated curated list to build effective **systems and teams**.
+An opinionated knowledge and skill list to build effective **systems and teams**.

 Currently, this is just a personal note and significant changes may be performed.